Raducu-Alexandru/Software-Packages-for-Data-Analysis-Homework/README.md

 pip3 install -r requirements.txt
 ```

-And then open the Jupyter Notebook and Run All
+And then open the Jupyter Notebook select the new .venv Kernel and Run All

 # Problem set 1